 - Is there anything that you didn’t like about working here?

 - Are there ideas that you have that you wish you could have implemented while you were here?

 Getting feedback from the employee can help you to identify any problems that may be underlying in your business.
 Asking questions like these can help you make improvements going forward and potentially prevent losing future employees.

 Share the Feedback

 Whilst the exit interview is confidential, it is important for you to share any key points from the meeting with other senior staff.
-This is relevant where you may need to correct any issues that are identified from the exit interview, or roll out any changes.
+This is relevant where you may need to correct any issues that are identified from this meeting, or roll out any changes.